PLEASE NOTE OUR P.O. BOX NUMBER HAS CHANGED. THE NEW ADDRESS IS CCFF P.O. BOX 172 UNIONTOWN, OHIO 44685

 FINALLY!!!!!
 Cripple Creek has a Facebook page!
+If you don't find the kitty you are looking for on our Petfinder page, please check the FB page.
+There are many available and adorable animals in need listed.
 Be sure to click and "like" the page to keep up with our activities and available animals.
 CCFF Facebook

 Cripple Creek Feral and Friends (CCFF) is a nonprofit Ohio corporation dedicated to promoting animal welfare, and caring for animals in need.
 Its primary place of business is in Lake Twp., Ohio.
 CCFF is in the process of applying for tax-exempt status, but tax-exempt status under Sec.
 501(c)(3) of the Internal Revenue Code has NOT been granted at this time.
 Contributions to CCFF are gratefully received, and will help us in our mission, but they are NOT tax deductible (yet!).